 The Company is registered with RBI as a NBFC-MFI.
-The Company has complied with and continues to comply with all applicable Laws, Rules, Circulars, Regulations, etc. including Directions of RBI for NBFC-MFIs and it doesn't carry on any activities other than those specifically permitted by RBI for NBFC-MFIs.
+The Company has complied with and continues to comply with all applicable Laws, Rules, Circulars, Regulations, etc. including Directions of RBI for NBFC-MFIs and it

 39. Acknowledgment

 Your Directors wish to place on record their appreciation for the assistance, co-operation and guidance received by the Company from the Central Government, the State Government, the Reserve Bank of India, the Registrar of Companies, Mumbai and other Regulatory Authorities and Bankers during the year under review and look forward to their continued support.
 Your Directors also wish to place on record their deep sense of appreciation for the committed services by the Employees of the Company.